GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 * Requests from the public network to a local network

 **A private network**
-A destination that resolves to the private address space defined in Section 3 of [RFC1918](https://tools.ietf.org/html/rfc1918) in IPv4, an IPv4-mapped IPv6 address where the mapped IPv4 address is itself private, IPv6 subnets excluding `::1/128`, `2000::/3` and `ff00::/8`.
+A destination that resolves to the private address space defined in Section 3 of [RFC1918](https://tools.ietf.org/html/rfc1918) in IPv4, an IPv4-mapped IPv6 address where the mapped IPv4 address is itself private, or an IPv6 address outside the `::1/128`, `2000::/3` and `ff00::/8` subnets.

 **A local network**
 A destination that resolves to the "loopback" space (`127.0.0.0/8`) defined in